-- Cultivate intellect, imagination, sensibility, and sensitivity. - Respond subjectively as well as objectively to aesthetic experiences. - Develop an understanding of the integrity of both emotional and intellectual responses. - Cultivate and refine their affective, cognitive, and physical faculties through studying great works of the human imagination. - Develop a better understanding of the interrelationship between the self and the creative arts and of the humanities in a variety of cultures.
+- Cultivate intellect, imagination, sensibility, and sensitivity. - Develop an understanding of the integrity of both emotional and intellectual responses. - Cultivate and refine their affective, cognitive, and physical faculties through studying art, history, philosophy, literature, and great works of the human intellect. - Develop a better understanding of the interrelationship between the self and the creative arts and of the humanities in a variety of cultures.